xerial/snappy-java/README.md

 A file `target/snappy-java-$(version).jar` is the product additionally containing the native library built for your platform.

-## Build linux amd64 binary
+## Building linux amd64 binary

 snappy-java tries to static link libstdc++ to increase the availability for various Linux versions.
 However, standard distribuions of 64-bit Linux OS rarely provide libstdc++ compiled with `-fPIC` option.
 I currently uses custom g++ compiled with the following options:

 	$ ./configure --prefix=$HOME/local --with-gmp=$HOME/local --with-mpfr=$HOME/local --with-mpc=$HOME/local --with-ppl=$HOME/local --with-cloog=$HOME/local CXXFLAGS=-fPIC CFLAGS=-fPIC

 This g++ build enables static linking of libstdc++.
-For details, see GCC's home page.
+For more infomation on building GCC, see GCC's home page.

 ## Cross-compiling for other platforms
 The Makefile contains rules for cross-compiling the native library for other platforms so that the snappy-java JAR can support multiple platforms.
 For example, to build the native libraries for x86 Linux, x86 and x86-64 Windows, and soft- and hard-float ARM: